 - Continue boiling the jelly and stirring for a clear-finished product.
 As the fruit mixture begins to thicken, stir frequently to prevent sticking and scorching.
-Tip: From the combination of juice, acid, pectin, and sugar to the temperature you heat your jelly at, everything has to be exact.
-In general, when no added pectin is used, the jelly stage is reached at 8°F above the boiling point of water.
-The boiling point for water is about 212°F at 1,000 feet or less.
-You can use a candy thermometer to determine the actual temperature at which water boils in your own kitchen.
+Tip: From the point at which you combine the juice, acid, pectin, and sugar to the temperature at which you heat your jelly, everything has to be exact.
+In general, when no pectin is added, the jelly stage is reached at 8°F above the boiling point of water.
+(The boiling point for water is about 212°F at 1,000 feet or less.)
+You can use a candy thermometer to determine the actual temperature at which water boils in your kitchen.

 - If not adding pectin, you need to test whether or not your jelly has jelled.
-Use a candy thermometer, but if you don’t have one, take a spoonful of the juice five minutes after you’ve added the sugar, let it cool for a minute, then tip the spoon back into the kettle.
-If the juice runs together at the edge and “sheets” off the spoon, then you’re ready to pour.
-Another test we like is the freezer test.
-Pour a small amount of boiling jelly on a plate, and put it in the freezing compartment of a refrigerator for a few minutes.
-If the mixture jells, it should be done.
-During the test, the rest of the jelly mixture should be removed from the heat.
-(Note: If you’re adding extra pectin, you don’t need to test for jell.)
+You can use a candy thermometer, but if you don’t have one, here are a couple of ideas.
+Remove a spoonful of the juice 5 minutes after you’ve added the sugar, let it cool for a minute, then tip the spoon back into the saucepan.
+If the juice runs together at the edge and “sheets” off the spoon, then you’re ready to pour it into the jars.
+Another jell test involves the freezer.
+Pour a small amount of boiling jelly onto a plate and put it in the freezing compartment of a refrigerator for a few minutes.
+During the freezer test, remove the panful of jelly mixture from the heat.
+If the chilled mixture jells, it should be done.
+(Note: If you’re adding extra pectin, you don’t need to do a jell test.)

 - Remove your hot sterilized jelly jars from the pot.
-Drain the glasses and place them on a level surface.
+Drain the jars and place them on a level surface.

-- Fruit juice cooked with sugar produces considerable foam or scum.
+- Fruit juice cooked with sugar produces considerable foam or scum on the surface of the liquid.
 Skim scum off quickly before ladling the hot jelly into the hot jars.
 Tip: Alternately, you may add ½ teaspoon of butter or margarine when adding the sugar and before bringing to a boil.
 Do not add more butter or it will interfere with the jelling.

 - As you ladle the jelly into the jars, leave a ¼-inch headspace.
 Be careful not to spill any over the sides.
 If you do, wipe it off before you put the lids on.